humancatfood/dice/README.md

 - `faceCount` is the count of the faces on the dice (default is 6)
 - `modifier` is an either positive or negative modifier to the result of the roll.
 The sign is required.
 E.g. `'+2'` or `'-5'` (default is 0)

-When only one number is supplied in either approach: it is the `faceCount`.
+When only one number is supplied in either approach it is the `faceCount`.